hoshomoh/CSVUtils/README.md

 **NOTE**: *Either validation passes or fails, you can always write the CSV output data to the available formats.
 In cases where validation fails there would be an extra error property in the written data.*

-##### Passing custom rule to validator
+##### Passing custom rule to validator (Using Rule Object)

-Passing a custom rule to the validartor is easy.
+Passing a custom rule to the validator is easy.
 Create a CustomRule class the implements `Oshomo\CsvUtils\Contracts\ValidationRuleInterface` interface.
 And pass that class to the rule array, easy.
 E.g:

 ```php
 use Oshomo\CsvUtils\Validator\Validator;